jeantimex/fluid/README.md

 WebGPU fluid simulation using Smoothed Particle Hydrodynamics (SPH).

-This project explores various rendering and simulation techniques for real-time fluids in the browser, leveraging the power of WebGPU for both compute-heavy physics and advanced visualization pipelines.
+This project is ported from [Sebastian Lague](https://github.com/SebLague)'s [Fluid-Sim](https://github.com/SebLague/Fluid-Sim) Unity project, which explores various rendering and simulation techniques for real-time fluids in the browser, leveraging the power of WebGPU for both compute-heavy physics and advanced visualization pipelines.

 ## Live Demo